Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Do not edit generated storage files by hand.

-Step 1: Add A Named Storage Disk
+Step 1: Add a Named Storage Disk

 Add a named uploads disk to .env, then run the build pipeline so the generated App exposes app.Storage().Uploads().